By Mark McGrath, July 2016.

 People read website content differently from print.
 They scan instead of read.
 So you need to write for the web in a way that supports this behaviour.

-If you are in charge of content and have hardly ever written or rewritten content for the web, then you need to read this article (or at least scan it).
+If you have never before (re)written content for the web, then you need to read this article (or at least scan it).

 Why you need to write differently for the web

-We know from eye-tracking research that users do not read web pages from start to finish.
-They scan instead, picking out a bit that interests them, reading some of that content, then scanning the content for more bits that may interest them.
+Eye-tracking research tells us that users do not read web pages from start to finish.
+They scan instead.
+Looking for bits of interest, then scanning the content for more bits which may interest them.

-We also know users don't read as much online compared to offline because the lower resolution of online text makes reading harder work, plus the web offers continual options to exit pages.
+We also know users don't read as much online compared to offline.
+This is because the lower resolution makes reading harder work.
+Plus the web offers continual options to exit pages.

 Knowing this behaviour then, it makes sense to write your text so it's easy to scan and easy to read.
-This means creating the textual hooks in your content that makes it easy for readers to scan and writing in a succinct, plain-English style to minimise the work your readers have to do.
+This means:

 Make your text scannable